monoid/monoid.github.io/content/posts/my-first-post.md

 My name is Ivan Boldyrev, I am software engineer born in Novosibirsk, Russia.
 My main areas of interest are functional programming, Rust, and big data/highload.

-Since begin of 2024 I live in Barcelona, Spain.
+Since the beginning of 2024 I live in Barcelona, Spain.

 My favourite projects are: